LogoEditingMaster/everyone-servers-db/README.md

 # Description

-This is the Official #Everyone Servers Database listed in .XLSX file, this Database contains YouTube channels that are finalized.
+This is the Official #Everyone Servers Database listed in Markdown files, This Database contains YouTube Channels that are finalized.